Azure/azure-webpubsub/sdk/webpubsub-socketio-extension/examples/admin-ui/simple-benchmark/README.md

 This sample is a server for a simple echo performance benchmark.

 ## How to use
-1. Open Azure Socket.IO Admin UI website in your browser.
+1. Open Azure Socket.IO Admin UI website ((it's URL is not determined so far) in your browser.
 2. Click the "Update" button in the right top corner and fill in the service endpoint of your resource.
 3. Install the dependencies and start the server
     ```bash